Home My Story The AI Truth The People The Songs Music & Concerts Connect

 We met my senior year of college.
 One glance at that Ohio girl with Disney eyes and time stopped.
 I forgot everything else.

 Ashlee calls our life the Beard Rollercoaster.
 That's mostly my fault.
-I'm a serial hobbyist chasing the next thrill — surfboards, cameras, midnight salsa.
-She's the one who holds on through every loop and somehow still looks at me like I'm ten feet tall.
+I don't like to slow down and I'm a serial hobbyist chasing the next thrill — fishing, climbing, diving, concerts, or just getting lost in another country.
+She's the one who holds on through every loop and somehow still loves every minute of it.

 We both grew up poor — not the romantic kind.
 Goodwill closets.
 Shoes that outlasted seasons.
 We didn't have much, so we poured everything into our kids.
 We never paid for a babysitter.
 Not because we were noble.
 Because we couldn't afford both.